Cast Iron Pizza

 Slice of pizza served topped with fresh basil

 As long as you have an oven-safe skillet, you can make this cast iron pizza work at home.
-It’s such an easy recipe using store bought pizza dough, your favorite pizza sauce and any toppings you like.
-It just my be the best homemade pizza recipe you’ll ever try.
-And, you may never want to make pizza in a traditional pan again!
+It’s such an easy recipe using store-bought pizza dough, your favorite pizza sauce, and any toppings you like.
+It just may be the best homemade pizza recipe you’ll ever try.
+You may never want to make pizza in a traditional pan again!

 If you’ve tried this healthy-ish feelgood Cast Iron Pizza recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!